The window for applying for this support is now closed.

 The high streets regeneration and social infrastructure support is new bespoke support for 2021.
-This support is for neighborhood planning groups wanting to bring forward schemes that will foster high street regeneration or provide useful social infrastructure.
+This support is for neighbourhood planning groups wanting to bring forward schemes that will foster high street regeneration or provide useful social infrastructure.
 Schemes should offer demonstrable benefit to the community and should be delivered in the short to medium term.

 If successful, you will be eligible for bespoke high streets and social infrastructure facilitation.
 If through this support it is determined that you are likely to succeed with your proposal, there will be an opportunity to apply for a follow up grant of up to £15,000.

 Applications will not be considered on a first come first served basis during this time, but will instead be considered after the closing date.
-MHCLG will consider all applications in tandem and make a decision as to which will receive support.
-If a high volume of applications is received for this bespoke support, selection criteria may be applied by MHCLG in due course to help them make their decision.
+DLUHC will consider all applications in tandem and make a decision as to which will receive support.
+If a high volume of applications is received for this bespoke support, selection criteria may be applied by DLUHC in due course to help them make their decision.

 What kind of schemes can you put forward?